(#40) Why Did Jesus Leave?

 Maybe it is good we don’t celebrate Ascension Day here.
 Who knows what it would look like now.

 But, I think we should celebrate it, or at least commemorate it, because it is a very important event.
 For those who want to do so, it is traditionally numbered as the fortieth day of Easter.
 We don’t know exactly when Jesus ascended.
-But, we understand from Luke, in Acts 1, that Jesus appeared to the disciples “over a period of forty days”.
+But, we understand from Luke, in Acts 1, that Jesus appeared to the disciples “over a period of forty days."
 He then led them to Olivet and ascended, telling them to wait in the city for the Holy Spirit, which came on Pentecost, fifty days after the Resurrection.
 So, with these boundaries, most assume that the Ascension was on the fortieth day.

 I think it is an extremely important day.
 In the Truth Project, we begin with the question, “Why did Jesus come?” and in the Engagement Project, we begin with the question, “Why did Jesus leave?”

 We won’t fully answer this question here because I am hoping you will go through the Engagement Project in a small group.
 That will lay before you both why Jesus left and what He left for us to do, which is, I believe, the only way forward for the Body of Christ in our times.
-However, in the context of our examination of the Resurrection, it is an important question for us to ponder, for it has great implications for us today.
+However, in the context of our examination of the Resurrection, it is an important question to ponder, for it has great implications for us today.

 I am going away, and you will seek me, and you will die in your sin.
-Where I am going, you cannot come.
-John 8:21
+Where I am going, you cannot come (John 8:21).

 This is in the middle of that very difficult dialogue between Jesus and the Jews when He told them they were of their father the devil (John 8:44).
 Of course, this is not because they were Jewish, but because they were still in their old sin nature, part of the seed line of Satan.
 Unless one is born again through Christ, all men are in that seed line.